Andernicod/CinemaScope/README.md

 - CSS
 - JavaScript
 - API do OMDb
+- API do The Movie Database
 - UI
 - UX

 # 🌐 APIs used/APIs usadas

 - OMDb API
+- The Movie Database API

 # 💻 How to use/Como usar